11. 300-900 The Age of Queens and Empresses

 Few sources exist on Theorora’s life.
 The most referenced source is historian Prokopois of Caesarea, who wrote his ‘Secret History’ (Anekota), an outrageous and exaggerated history of Justinian and Theodora.
 For this reason, much of what we know about Theodora cannot be trusted.
 What we do know is she appears to have been a brave individual that suited leadership well.
 In 532 CE, the Nika Revolt saw rioters burn down much of Constantinople and attempt to crown a new emperor.
 We believe during this revolt, it was Theorora that persuaded the Emperor to stay and fight.
 We also know that Theorora ruled alone for a year as Justinian recovered from Bubonic Plague in 542 CE, securing her position by removing any threats to her throne.
 Finally, we know that she was a religious figure and a believer in Monophysitism, a factor of Christianity.

-Procopius of Caesarea - Secret History
+Procopius of Caesarea: Secret History

 Procopius was a 6th century CE historian who wrote many works on Byzantine history.
 His most famous piece of work today is his Secret History, a scandalous and likely inaccurate historical source primarily on the marriage of Justinian and Theodora.